SAP-samples/cloud-mdk-samples/Showcase_Apps/CalendarViewExtensionApp/README.md

 # Calendar View Extension App

-This is a showcase application that demonstrates how to implement the Calendar View for Android as Extension Control.
+This is a showcase application that demonstrates how to implement the Calendar View for Android and iOS as Extension Control.

 *Last Updated: 19-Aug-2022*